danielcalbick/danielcalbick/README.md

     <td style="max-width: 700px; background-color: rgba(255, 255, 255, 0.8);">
       <br>
       <p style="text-align: justify;">
         My journey to academia has been anything but linear.
 It has taken me from the editing rooms of a social impact documentary production company to crossing the Atlantic on the decks of 18th-century sailboats and now to the inner worlds of our minds.
+But here is a picture—-the best picture I've ever taken--of my old life and the last two boats I worked on:
       </p>
       <br>
       <img src="https://github.com/danielcalbick/github-profile-assets/blob/main/photos/lhermione.jpeg?raw=true" alt="Your Image Description" style="width: 100%; height: auto;">